- Check out This Tip!

 Is there someone I can talk to?

 We can help!
-Click here to contact Janet Perez at the Agency on Aging of South Central Connecticut for more information and/or help enrolling in SNAP.
+Contact the Aging and Disability Resource Center for more information and/or help enrolling in SNAP.

 - What is SNAP? - NCOA Brochure